A Berry-Esseen Bound for Vector-valued Martingales: Main Results

-\begin{remark*} The preceding result is similar to the bound given in Theorem 2 in \cite{Chow/Teicher:97:Prob}, Section~9.3, for the one dimensional case ($d=1$) and $\F_0=\{\emptyset,\Omega\}$ (up to the terms involving $\lnp{d}$ and $\lnp{(dn)}$).
-In our settings, when $d=1$, the bound is given by
+The latter quantity is similar to the corresponding term of the bound given in Theorem 2 in Section 9.3 of \cite{Chow/Teicher:97:Prob} for scalar-valued martingales.
+The corresponding first term is, however, of order $O(n^{-1/8})$ under the conditions of part (1).